-PE teacher to earn first England cap in Women’s Six NationsFebruary 6th, 2015
+A Monmouth girls’ school PE teacher is about to earn her first England cap in the RBS Women’s Six Nations.

 Fullback Katie Mason, 24, will be on the squad for the first game this Sunday in Swansea.

 The Bristol Ladies’ Squad member, who coaches sports at Haberdashers’ Monmouth School for Girls, says it feels “amazing” to have been selected for the national match.

 “The women’s team won the World Cup in Paris this summer and sitting in the stands watching, I had no expectations of being involved in the next Six Nations,” she said.

 “Once selected into the Elite Performance Squad (EPS) in October, I started to believe that if I put the work in I may be rewarded with a chance to earn my first cap and now that time has come.”

 Katie, who is working towards her PGCE qualification at HMSG, has been involved in the set up since she was 17-years-old.

 She was in the Talent Development Squad for two years until she reached the U20 squad.